 Uncountable nouns (or mass nouns) do not typically refer to things that can be counted and so they do not regularly have a plural form.
 It cannot be preceded by a, an, or one.

 Uncountable nouns differ from count nouns in precisely that respect.
-They cannot take plurals or combine with number words or the above type of quantifiers.
+They cannot take plurals or combine them with number words or the above type of quantifiers.

 For example, it is not possible to refer to furniture as three furnitures.
 This is true even though the pieces of furniture present at a place could be counted.
 Thus the distinction between count and mass nouns should not be made in terms of what sorts of things the nouns refer to, but rather in terms of how the nouns present these entities.